shamayla38/HateCrimeTorontoAnalysis/README.md

 gt

 Usage of LLM:
-This project was partially assisted by ChattGPT for improving R codes and structuring the report.
+This project was partially assisted by ChattGPT for improving R codes, rewriting some paragraphs, debugging.

 License:
 This project is licensed under the MIT License.